Alon-Yaniv/AI-Project/README.md

 For the training of YOLOv8 model, I created a dataset of images if stars that were retrived from two sources.
 One from a simulator called "Universe Sandbox", and the other were made using an algorithm I made that take png photos and paste them into backrounds randomly.

-The project included half a year of research and development.